jvnsep/Project3OLEDDisplay/README.md

 	  }
 	}

-Hit function will define when birds hit the balloon.
+Hit function will define when birds hit the balloon, decrement the life of balloon.

 	// instant birds hit the balloon
 	void hit() {